 But how often do you hear people say bad things always happen in threes?
 Perhaps humans use the number three as a way to draw a line under misfortune.

 Christianity has the Father, the Son, and the Holy Spirit.
 Christ apparently died at 3 pm.
-That partially explains why many believe 3 am to be the Devil’s Hour.
+That partially explains why many believe 3 am to mark the start of the Devil’s Hour.

-And Greek mythology gets in on the act with the triad of Zeus, Poseidon, and Hades.
+And Greek mythology gets in on the act.
+The three brothers, Zeus (the sky), Poseidon (the seas), and Hades (the underworld), divide up the world between them.
 The Three Fates, Clotho, Lachesis, and Atropos, govern the length of a human life.

 But why ‘3’ at all?

 Why three?
 It’s an important number because it disrupts the binary of two.
 It creates a ‘middle’ between left and right.
 Imagine the three Fates of Greek mythology.
 When they represent Birth, Life Span, and Death, which could you remove to safely leave two?
 Three creates the beginning of a spectrum, which allows for evolution and difference to emerge.